aws-samples/nextcloud-server/README.md

 S3 is used to to provide almost unlimited, cost-effective and [durable](https://aws.amazon.com/s3/faqs/#Durability_.26_Data_Protection) storage over EBS.
 Using S3 as [primary storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html) has [performance benefits]( https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#performance-implications) over S3 as [external storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage/amazons3.html).

-Note that files are not accessible outside of NextCloud as all metadata (filenames, directory structures, etc) is stored in MariaDB/MySQL database.
+Note that files are not accessible outside of NextCloud as all metadata (filenames, directory structures, etc) is stored in MariaDB/MySQL database on EC2 instance.
 The S3 bucket holds the file content by unique identifier and *not* filename.
 This has implications for [data backup and recovery](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html#data-backup-and-recovery-implications), and it is important to backup both EC2 instance and S3 bucket data.

 ### Recovery points protection
 To protect backups (recovery points) from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
 Vaults that are locked in compliance mode *cannot be deleted* once the cooling-off period ("grace time") expires if any recovery points are in the vault.
 Refer to [Protecting data with AWS Backup Vault Lock](https://aws.amazon.com/blogs/storage/protecting-data-with-aws-backup-vault-lock/) for more information.